 How to Sew a Peter Pan Collar Tutorial

 I’ve got a great little tutorial for you on drafting your own how to sew a Peter Pan collar!
 I firmly believe the Peter Pan classic collar is here to stay.
 It’s timeless, and takes any dress or top up a notch.
 Plus, it’s a fun way to add some unexpected color or pattern to a garment.

-In this how to sew a peter pan collar tutorial, I will be showing you how to draft and add a collar to a simple lined top.
+In this how-to sew a peter pan collar tutorial, I will be showing you how to draft and add a collar to a simple lined top.
 This method could be used on any rounded neckline pattern that is lined (or bias/facing finished).
-Just to get you started, here are a few patterns that you could use: Savannah Pleated Party Dress, Hopscotch Top/Dress and the Vivienne Party Dress.
+Just to get you started, here are some patterns that you could use: Molly Schoolgirl Blouse, Hopscotch Top/Dress, and the Jubilee Party Dress.
 If you plan to use a pattern that has some piecing happening with the bodice (like the Hopscotch) or some pleating (like the Savannah) then you would want to be sure to tape the appropriate pieces together with seam allowances included (just like you’ll read below) to allow you to trace the actual neckline.